1231301695/TT4L_G6_Requirements_Project/SRS.md

 Limitations: The system's real-time notification alerts updates require memory for queueing messages and updating user status.
 Having high concurrency during peak periods like course registration and deadlines, the system will require more RAM for better efficiency in processing high volume data calls.

+Requirement: The system must support at least 1,000 concurrent users with a maximum RAM consumption of 4 GB.

 2\. **Secondary Memory (Disk Storage)**

-Role: Secondary memory in the University Communication and Services Portal serves as long-term storage for persistent data, including student records, academic performance logs, attendance data, and financial transactions.
+Role: Secondary memory in the EduAxis serves as long-term storage for persistent data, including student records, academic performance logs, attendance data, and financial transactions.
 Unlike volatile primary memory (RAM), it retains data even after system shutdown, ensuring the availability of historical information and backups.

-Limitations: The limitations of secondary memory in the UCSP include slower read and write speeds compared to primary memory, which can lead to delays in report generation and registration processes, especially during peak usage.
+Limitations: The limitations of secondary memory in the EduAnix include slower read and write speeds compared to primary memory, which can lead to delays in report generation and registration processes, especially during peak usage.
 Its fixed physical capacity can restrict the amount of historical data that can be stored, making it challenging to maintain long-term academic records and system logs without regular cleanup or archiving.

+Requirement: The system should be deployable on a server with at least 256 GB SSD storage, supporting data retention for a minimum of 7 years.

 3\. **Caching Mechanism**

 Role: The caching mechanism plays a crucial role in improving system performance and reducing database load by temporarily storing frequently accessed data.
 This includes student profiles, academic schedules, attendance records, and course announcements.
-By keeping this data in fast-access memory, the portal can serve requests more quickly without repeatedly querying the database, leading to faster page loads and smoother navigation for users.
+By keeping this data in fast-access memory, the system can serve requests more quickly without repeatedly querying the database, leading to faster page loads and smoother navigation for users.

 Limitations: Caching stores data in RAM, which is limited and expensive.
 If the cache size grows too large, it can consume critical memory needed for real-time processes.
 Furthermore, If the cache is not properly invalidated or refreshed, users may see outdated information, such as old grades or attendance records, leading to inconsistencies.

+Requirement: The system should be deployable on a server with at least 256 GB SSD storage, supporting data retention for a minimum of 7 years.

 4\. **Session Management**